 - Visits to your publicly available site by registered users that are logged in, and listed as members of the site.

-Note that this is by default, but you can control which user views get counted in your stats.
-For information about changing this configuration, see this support guide.
+This is by default, but you can control which user views get counted in your stats.
+For information please check out our help documentation about on how to congifigure Jetpack stats.

 Can I transfer my followers from WordPress.com to my new Jetpack site?